Ketamine Testing Kit

 After stirring, compare the resulting color with the images below.

 Ketamine is the only drug we know of that turns purple in the end.
 Most drugs don’t react at all, and end up a dull green color.
-This is the color you will see simply by combining one drop of each liquid together, with no drug sample at all.
-We call this a “blank” and you may find it useful to put a blank on your plate first, to see what it looks like.
-The vast majority of drugs will not react with Morris reagent, producing this color.
+This is the color you will see if you combine one drop of each liquid together, with no drug sample.
+We call this a “blank.”
+You may find it useful to put a blank on your plate first, to see what a “non-reaction” looks like.
+The vast majority of drugs will not react with Morris reagent.

-When you drop the first drop onto your sample from bottle A (the pink liquid), you may see specks of blue appear, as in the photo to the right.
-Ignore this.
-Many substances will do this.
-It’s only after adding a drop from the second bottle and stirring that you will see the proper and final color.
+When you drop Morris A (the pink liquid) onto your sample, you may see specks of blue appear, as in the above photo on the right.
+Ignore this – many substances will do this.
+Only after 1) adding a drop from the second bottle (Morris B) and 2) stirring for 30 seconds will you see the proper and final color.

-CAUTION!
-We know of at least one company that also sells a version of Morris reagent.
-They sell primarily to law enforcement, and their product consists of small ampules that you break open inside a clear, plastic pouch.
+Caution: At least one company sells a version of Morris reagent that’s primarily marketed to law enforcement, and their product consists of small ampules that you break open inside a clear, plastic pouch.
 This method does not work.
 It does not reveal enough color detail to distinguish between various drugs, and can often produce false positives.
 Do not use a test tube.
-You must use a white, ceramic plate as your testing surface and stir the mixture as described below.
+You must use a white plate (ideally ceramic or hard plastic) as your testing surface and stir the mixture as described above.

-Although we tested dozens of drugs with Morris reagent and none of them reacted like ketamine (most didn’t react at all), there may be some we haven’t tested that do turn purple, or that produce a unique color of their own.
-If you discover a drug that reacts with Morris reagent (that does not turn dull green), please email a photo of the reaction to eman@dancesafe.org
+Although we tested dozens of drugs with Morris reagent and none of them reacted like ketamine – most didn’t react at all – there may be some drugs we haven’t tested that do turn purple, or that produce a unique color of their own.
+If you discover a drug that reacts with Morris reagent (that does not turn dull green), please email a photo of the reaction to eman@dancesafe.org.

 We tested the following novel dissociatives and only two of them, deschloroketamine (DCK) and 2-fluoro-deschloroketamine (2-FDCK), reacted at all.
 They both turned a dark blue/gray color.
 All the others turned dull green, indicating a non-reaction.
 The following dissociatives are non-reactive: